DeLaPF/.dotfiles/README.md

 ### Selecting Text
-Rather than disabling mouse functionality for tmux and neovim, Shift (regular) or Shift + Alt (box) can be use to select and copy text to the host's clipboard
+Rather than disabling mouse functionality for tmux and neovim, Shift (regular) or Shift + Alt (box) can be use to select and copy text to the host's clipboard Sadly does not work properly on Mac, so I must disable